 - The online application form including the short project description have to be filled in in German.
 The artistic CV with portfolio can be submitted in English if necessary.

-The names of the jury members will be announced at a later date.
+The names of the reviewers will be announced at a later date.